 The Companion Animal State 4-H Show is an opportunity for South Dakota 4-H members to exhibit knowledge about their companion animal.
-Exhibitors must have shown at their county Achievement Days show in order to be eligible to show at the South Dakota State Fair.

 1.1.
 Sanctioning

 Companion Animal shows at county Achievement Days and at the South Dakota State Fair are not sanctioned by any national organization.